JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q157211" title="geranium" aliases="Geranium">
 <param ve-entity eid="Q146118" title="pelargonium" aliases="Pelargonium">
 <param ve-entity eid="Q18083598" title="Pelargonium inquinans">
 However, you might be surprised to learn that the scarlet flower with which Dickens was so enamored was not actually a _Geranium_.
 In fact, it was a _Pelargonium_ – _Pelargonium inquinans_, to be exact.
-These two genera, the _Pelargonium_ and the _Geranium_ have been embroiled in a long history of taxonomic confusion, which dates back to the 1670s.
+These two genera, the _Pelargonium_ and the _Geranium_ have been embroiled in a long history of taxonomic confusion, which dates back to the late seventeenth century.
 SENTENCE.
 Despite naturalists proving that the _Pelargonium_ and the _Geranium_ are two distinct genera, the public grew so accustomed to using the common name “geranium” for both types of plants that we still do so today.
 <param ve-image fit="contain" primary url="https://www.biodiversitylibrary.org/pageimage/53144785" title="Botanical drawings of _Pelargonium odoratissimum_ and _Pelargonium inquinans_, Biodiversity Heritage Library">

 So how can we tell the history of the forgotten _Pelargonium_, a plant that is a familiar cultural fixture for so many of us – but one that so few people know by its true identity?
 Perhaps it is time to put the _Geranium_ (scarlet or otherwise) to one side, and to narrate instead the lesser-known story of the _Pelargonium_, to excavate its forgotten history – from its unique morphology and nomenclatural genealogy, to its far-reaching impact in the spheres of industry, technology, agriculture, culture, and society.
 A social and cultural history of the _Pelargonium_ that attends to its use as an ornamental and an aromatic in the nineteenth century reveals a fervor of excitement not just for growing and displaying the flower but also for smelling and wearing its scent, both of which contribute to its enduring popularity today.